mokamr/viya/deployment/stable2025-04/README.md

 - Viya namespace already created
 - OpenShift CLI (`oc`) installed and configured to access your OpenShift cluster
-- The namespace must exist in the cluster and include the `openshift.io/sa.scc.supplemental-groups` annotation
 - You must have read and write access to the project root and `site-config/` directory

 #### Usage